Knowledge

 An agent — or an MCP Gateway — reaches knowledge through the Tools & Knowledge Sources setting in its dialog, which has two modes:

-- All — the agent can search every Knowledge Base and connector the chatting user can access, within the agent's environment.
+- Auto — the agent can search every Knowledge Base and connector the chatting user can access, within the agent's environment.
 Nothing is assigned; the reachable set follows each user's own visibility.

 - Custom — the agent searches only the Knowledge Bases and connectors you assign to it.
-Pick them under Knowledge Sources; the picker stays disabled until an embedding and reranking model are set (see Configuration).
+Pick them under Knowledge Sources; the picker stays disabled until an embedding model is set (see Configuration).

 Either mode is still filtered by the chatting user's own visibility, so an agent never surfaces a source the user could not read themselves.
 Once the agent has at least one reachable source, it gains a query_knowledge_sources tool that searches across them and returns the most relevant documents.